On $L^2$ extension from singular hypersurfaces

+Let us explain these statements in more detail: suppose one considers a new statement of $L^2$ extension obtained from Theorem~\ref{extn0} by replacing each appearance of $dV[\psi]$ with a smooth volume form $dV_Y$ on $Y$.
+Such a new statement would be an improvement of Theorem~\ref{extn0} since the $L^2$ condition $\int_{\yr} \abs{u}^2 e^{-\vp}|_Y dV_Y < \infty$ would be definitely easier to satisfy than $\int_{\yr} \abs{u}^2 e^{-\vp}|_Y dV [\psi] < \infty$.
+Theorem~\ref{glgl} (1) says that such a new statement is always false.
+Similarly for Theorem~\ref{glgl} (2).

-Note that under the condition of (2), the pair $(Y^\nu, \Diff 0)$ is not klt by Proposition~\ref{notklt}, hence $dV[\psi]$ is not locally integrable due to Theorem~\ref{dvpsi}.
+Note that under the condition of Theorem~\ref{glgl} (2), the pair $(Y^\nu, \Diff 0)$ is not klt by Proposition~\ref{notklt}, hence $dV[\psi]$ is not locally integrable due to Corollary~\ref{dvpsi}.

-In order to desribe the relation with Theorem~\ref{dvpsi}, we first explain more about Theorem~\ref{glgl} (1) in the case when $Y$ is not smooth but the pair $(Y, 0)$ is klt.
-Then $dV[\psi]$ is also locally integrable on $Y$ by Theorem~\ref{dvpsi}.
+In order to describe the relation with Corollary~\ref{dvpsi}, we first explain more about Theorem~\ref{glgl} (1) in the case when $Y$ is not smooth but the pair $(Y, 0)$ is klt.
+Then $dV[\psi]$ is also locally integrable on $Y$ by Corollary~\ref{dvpsi}.
 The proof of \cite[Thm.
 1.2]{GL18} chooses a specific holomorphic function $u$ and a psh weight $e^{-\vp}$ such that $\abs{u}^2 e^{-\vp}$ is locally integrable with respect to the smooth volume form $ dV_Y$ (but not locally integrable with respect to $dV[\psi]$ since $dV[\psi]$ has some singularity even if it is locally integrable).
 Under the assumption that $L^2$ extension with the estimate \eqref{est0} holds for this $dV_Y$, they derive contradiction from the finiteness of the LHS of \eqref{est0} using the Skoda division theorem.

-Using the inversion of adjunction, our third main result generalizes Theorem~\ref{glgl} (2) to every singular hypersurface that is not klt, in the sense that $(Y^\nu, \Diff 0)$ is not klt (cf. Propositions~\ref{notklt}, \ref{diff0}).
+Using the inversion of adjunction, our third main result generalizes Theorem~\ref{glgl} (2) to every singular hypersurface that is not klt (in the sense that $(Y^\nu, \Diff 0)$ is not klt, cf. Propositions~\ref{notklt}, \ref{diff0}).

 \begin{thm} Let $Y \subset X$ be as in the $L^2$ extension Theorem~\ref{extn0}.
-If $Y$ is singular such that $(Y^\nu, \Diff 0)$ is not klt, then the Ohsawa measure $dV[\psi]$ in the $L^2$ extension Theorem~\ref{extn0}, \eqref{est1} cannot be replaced (i.e. improved) by a locally integrable measure on $Y$.
+If $Y$ is singular such that $(Y^\nu, \Diff 0)$ is not klt, then one cannot replace the Ohsawa measure $dV[\psi]$ in Theorem~\ref{extn0} with a locally integrable measure on $Y$.

 \end{thm}